lsst-sqre/sqr-033/index.rst

 :sqr:`009` :cite:`SQR-009` describes how we `map metric values and metadata to InfluxDB concepts <https://sqr-009.lsst.io/#storing-results-in-squash>`_ like measurements, fields, and tags.
 In particular, we store arbitrary metadata tags in the verification job and then we can use these tags to distinguish metric values measured on different versions of the codebase, configurations, datasets.

-..todo:: DM-16315_ Document the list of metadata tags used within SQuaSH.
+.. todo:: DM-16315_ Document the list of metadata tags used within SQuaSH.

 This implementation has been tested with Alert Production (AP) and Data Release Production (DRP) metrics.
-In particular following |38| metadata tags can be used to annotate the DataId in which metric values are computed (e.g., ``ccdnum``, ``visit``) and then we can filter or aggregate metric values across DataId's.
+In particular, following |38|, metadata tags can be used to annotate the DataId in which metric values are computed (e.g., ``ccdnum``, ``visit``) and then we can filter or aggregate metric values across DataId's.

-Example of a query to retrieve metric values per ``ccdnum``:
+Example of a InfluxQL_ query to retrieve metric values per ``ccdnum``:

 .. code-block:: SQL